-Areas of Expertise: Economic Sociology, Digitalization, Networks, Professions & Organizations Regional Expertise: East Asia
+Areas of Expertise: Economic Sociology, Networks, Digitalization, Professions & Organizations, Social Research Methods Regional Expertise: East Asia

 Peer-Reviewed Journal Articles & Book Chapters

 Au, Anson.
-Forthcoming.
+2022.
+“Transnational Cross-Cultural Research: Modern Challenges and Solutions for Field Access, Data Collection, and Analysis.”
+Pp.335-355 in P. Liamputtong (ed.), Handbook of Qualitative Cross-Cultural Research.
+Cheltenham, UK: Edward Elgar.
+Au, Anson.
+2022.
 “Consumer Logics and the Relational Performance of Selling High-Risk Goods: The Case of Elective Cosmetic Surgery.”
-International Journal of Sociology and Social Policy.
+International Journal of Sociology and Social Policy (Online First).
+DOI: 10.1108/IJSSP-07-2022-0180

 Au, Anson.
 2022.
 “Framing the Purchase of Human Goods: The Case of Cosmetic Surgery Consumption in Capitalist South Korea.”
 Symbolic Interaction (Online First).
 DOI: 10.1002/symb.623